globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/explanation.rst

    **Reference**: *water.json*

-Water conservation practices include (relevance of individual practices will need to be determined by region):.
+Water conservation practices include (relevance of individual practices will need to be determined by region):

 1. Drip irrigation